 The basic policy of the board is to develop intellectual property primarily to serve the public interest, and usually this is best achieved by developing and commercializing the property by exclusive licensing.
 However, the public interest may sometimes be promoted best by granting nonexclusive licenses for the period of the patent.
 These determinations will be recommended and made in accordance with administrative procedures established by the board and the MD Anderson School of Health Professions.

-A comprehensive intellectual property policy has been formulated by the board (The University of Texas System Rules and Regulations, Series 9000) to clarify and protect the interests of all concerned.
+MD Anderson's Institutional Policy # ADM0345 has been formulated to clarify and protect the interests of all concerned.

 This intellectual property policy applies to all candidates for degrees or certificates.
 As used in the context of this policy, the term "intellectual property" includes any invention, discovery, trade secret, technology, scientific or technological development, computer software or other from of expression that is in a tangible form.